 • Introduction – Cause #1 – Effect #1 – Cause #2 – Effect #2 – Conclusion

-• Once Upon a Time – Rising Action – Rising Action – Climax – and They (or I) Lived Happily Ever After
+• Once Upon a Time – Rising Action – Rising Action – Climax – and They Lived Happily Ever After

-3. Plan, Write, and Revise – Students must allow at least a little time for each of these.
-Cover the concept of breaking up their allowed time.
-(Plan 15% Write 70% Revise 15%) If students don’t spend at least a little time in each area, it’s unlikely their writing will be as good as it can be.
+Prewrite, Write, and Revise – Students must allow at least a little time for each of these.
+Teachers need to address the matter of how to break up and monitor the time allowed.
+Here is one possible way to break up the time: Prewrite 15% – Write 70% – Revise 15%.
+If students don’t spend at least a little time in each area, it’s unlikely their writing will be as good as it can be.

-4. Sentence Varity – A simple way to bring about sentence variety is to focus on how sentences start.
-It’s amazing how quickly these simple and fun sentence starting patterns can transform student writing.
-Kids like them.
-They bring a lot of rhythm, flow, and beauty to language… without a lot of rules.
+Sentence Varity – An easy way to bring about sentence variety is to focus on how sentences start.
+It’s amazing how quickly these simple and interesting sentence-starting patterns can transform student writing.
+And kids like them!
+They bring rhythm, flow, and beauty to language—without a lot of rules.

-1. -ly Beginnings – Surprisingly, my parents liked the clubhouse I had built in our backyard.
+1. -ly Beginnings – Surprisingly, my parents liked the fort I had built in our backyard.

-2. Prepositional Phrase Beginnings – Beyond the moon, laid infinite possibilities for exploration.
+2. Prepositional Phrase Beginnings – Beyond the moon, the rocket soared.